-Does GDPR Apply for US Companies?
+Does GDPR Apply to US Companies?

-The GDPR has a much wider scope than the EU-US Privacy Shield, which only protects the flow of personal data in transatlantic data exchanges.
-US companies within the scope of GDPR should assume they will have to comply with the Regulation´s requirements.
+The GDPR has a much wider scope than the EU-US Privacy Shield, which only governs the flow of personal data in transatlantic data exchanges and exists as an agreement to allow this flow of information to take place.
+US companies within the scope of the GDPR should assume they will have to comply with all the Regulation’s requirements.

 GDPR Compliance for US Companies